iPhone 12: Every detail Australians need to know

 Fastest smartphone processor on the market

-Hurrying along to the next highlight in Apple’s speed-themed reveal, each iPhone 12 model gets the upgraded A14 Bionic chip.
+Sticking with the speed theme, each iPhone 12 model is kitted out with the upgraded A14 Bionic chip.
 If you thought your iPhone 11 was fast, the 12 runs laps around it (and every other smartphone on the market).
 Of course, we’re well past the point of diminishing returns when it comes to processing speed for everyday smartphone use, but that hasn’t stopped Apple from pushing the envelope with its new chip.
 Apple claims the A14 Bionic’s CPU and GPU are 50% faster than competing smartphone chips.

 We won’t waste any more time on this except to say that all that extra work under the hood does allow the iPhone 12 range to pull off some pretty magical stunts, like ‘computational photography’ and better battery management under the weight of 5G.